How To Get A Haircut You’ll Actually Like, According To Top London Stylists

 AdvertisementADVERTISEMENT

-If you aren’t a dab hand with a blowdryer, consider investing in a heated brush that does it all, like the amika Blowout Babe Thermal Round Brush.
-If you have more to spend, you might like the Shark FlexStyle Air Styling & Drying System, or Dyson Airwrap Multi-Styler Origin.
+If you aren’t a dab hand with a hairdryer, consider investing in a heated brush that does it all, like the new BaByliss Air Wand Hairdryer, Styler and Straightener, £120.
+If you have more to spend, you might like the Shark Beauty 4-in-1 Air Styler and Hair Dryer, £269.99, or Dyson Airwrap Multi-Styler Origin, £399.99.

 Opt for a “low-maintenance” haircut.